pardhu23/IFSDevStudio-OpenFilesNavigator/README.md

 - **Customize This** — right-click a core file to create a `-Cust` customisation layer directly from the panel
 - **Build file detection** — generated files (paths containing `/build/`) shown italic in slate-blue; optionally grouped under a separate "Generated" section
 - **Close button** — × button on every file row in both list and tree views

-### Stash / Restore
-Press the 🗃 toolbar button to snapshot your current open files, close them all, and restore them later — like `git stash` for your editor tabs.
-- **Stash current files** — name the stash (defaults to timestamp), confirm the file list, then all files are closed and saved
-- **Stash selected files** — right-click any selection → *Stash selected files…* to stash only those files
-- **Restore** — reopen all files from a named stash; missing files are silently skipped with a summary
-- **Peek** — inspect the file list inside a stash before committing to restore
-- **Delete** — remove a stash when no longer needed
-- Multiple named stashes persist across IDE restarts

 ### Quick File Search (`Ctrl+P`)
 Press **Ctrl+P** anywhere in IFS Developer Studio to open a floating search popup.